-- Experience thrilling flight to Paro with the views of the world’s tallest Himalayan peaks including Everest.
+- Experience a thrilling flight to Paro with views of the world’s tallest Himalayan peaks including Everest.

 - A peaceful Hike to the Tiger’s Nest Temple that lies at 3180m.

-- Visit many Dzong, Museum, and chortens around Paro and Thimpu valley.
+- Visit many Dzong, museums, and chortens around Paro and Thimpu Valley.

-- Be the part of Bhutanese culture and tradition for a day.
+- Be part of Bhutanese culture and tradition for a day.

 - Enjoy the rich hospitality of warm welcoming Bhutanese.